 Gwent Wildlife Trust

 Gwent Wildlife Trust is the leading conservation organisation in Gwent.
-With the support of our thousands of members and hundreds of volunteers, we're protecting and wildlife and restoring wild places across Gwent and reconnecting people of all ages with nature.
+With the support of thousands of members and hundreds of volunteers, we're protecting wildlife and restoring wild places across Gwent and helping people of all ages reconnect with nature.